How to Build a DIY Aeroponic System for Plants: Build to Harvest Guide

 The Kratky method works through an air gap that naturally forms as plants consume water.
 This gap provides oxygen to roots while the remaining water provides nutrients.

-We've covered the Kratky method extensively for microgreens in this guide.
+We've covered the Kratky method extensively in our complete Kratky method guide.

 Important Notes About Materials and Safety